Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Lens galaxy's mass and light distributions

 We model the lens light using the elliptical de Vaucouleurs profile \citep{vaucouleurs1948}, which is the special case of the S\'ersic profile with the S\'ersic index fixed at $n_{\rm s} = 4$ \citep{sersic}.
 We opt to use a simple lens light model, fixing $n_{\rm s} = 4$, as the lens galaxy light is not very extended relative to the arc position in the observed F475X band.
 Hence, contamination of the lens light to the source light becomes much less an issue, and a simpler lens light model would prevent the lens light from overfitting for the oftentimes brighter source galaxy light.

 The lens model utilizes a power-law elliptical mass distribution \citep[PEMD,][]{Barkana1998}, and an external shear component.
 We impose a Gaussian prior on the centre of the lens profile, with the mean set at the lens light model centre and a standard deviation of $0.04''$, or one pixel in the F475X image.
-We also impose prior conditions on the lens profile ellipticity as $q_{\rm m} \ge q_{\rm L} - 0.1$ and ${\rm PA}_{\rm m} \le 10-5/(q_{\rm L} -1)$, where $q_{\rm m}$ is the mass axis ratio, $q_{\rm L}$ is the light axis ratio, and ${\rm PA}_{\rm m}$ is the mass position angle \citep{Schmidt23}.
-The source light model utilizes a basis set that includes an elliptical S\'ersic profile and shapelets \citep{shapelets1, shapelets2}.
+We also impose prior conditions on the lens profile ellipticity as $q_{\rm m} \ge q_{\rm L} - 0.1$ and \txr{$|{\Delta}_{\rm PA}| \le 10-5/(q_{\rm L} -1)$, where $q_{\rm m}$ is the mass axis ratio, $q_{\rm L}$ is the light axis ratio, and ${\Delta}_{\rm PA}$ the difference between the position angles of the mass and light profile \citep{Schmidt23}.
+These well justified priors are to prevent nonphysical configurations such as an extraordinarily large ellipticity in the mass distribution, and rather shifts its effects onto the external shear component.} The source light model utilizes a basis set that includes an elliptical S\'ersic profile and shapelets \citep{shapelets1, shapelets2}.
 The number of shapelets is determined by the configuration with the lowest Bayesian information criterion (BIC).
 We ensure the convergence of the MCMC chains according to the method as follows.
 After running the chain for an initial 200 steps, we start monitoring the median and spread (16th and 84th percentiles) for each model parameter.
-When all the model parameter means at a given step do not change from that of the previous 100 steps by more than 5 per cent of the spread, we consider the chains to have converged \citep{Schmidt23}.
+When all the model parameter means at a given step do not change from that of the previous 100 steps by more than five per cent of the spread, we consider the chains to have converged \citep{Schmidt23}.

 The lens model parameters are provided in Table~\ref{tab:results}.
 Image reconstruction and residuals for each system are shown in Appendix~\ref{appendix:models}.